 I am in my third year as a doctoral student focusing in the area of health information behavior.
-Broadly speaking, my research interests look at community-based health practices, health literacy, language barriers as social contributors to health inequities, and how communities use technology to manage health information.
+Broadly speaking, my research interests include community-based health practices, health literacy, language barriers as social contributors to health inequities, and how communities use technology to manage health information.

 More specifically, I am interested in the relationship between certain features of text, such as readability and cohesion, and characteristics of individuals, such as world knowledge, prior knowledge and language ability, and how these factors impact the way individuals evaluate consumer health information.
 My research tends to focus on adults who are bilingual, English-language learners (ELL), or who have lower literacy skills in English.